Gratuity Eligibility: Does 4 Years and 9 Months of Service Count in Resignation or Death?

 garimapant

-Since the individual was a staff member only post getting on payroll, he is not eligible for gratuity for the trainee period.
-I m considering that during the trainee period he was either paid a stipend or was on third party/ vendor payroll
+Hi, since the individual was a staff member only after getting on the payroll, he is not eligible for gratuity for the trainee period.
+I am considering that during the trainee period, he was either paid a stipend or was on a third-party/vendor payroll.

 Regards